omergabay2/dualfisheye-to-affectiva/README.md

 ### ***The topic "/omer_data":***

+Data:
-time: from start running the code in seconds
+- Time: from start running the code in seconds
-Person ID: index number of the recognized person
+- Person ID: index number of the recognized person
-location: x from 0 to 1920 of the person
+- location: x from 0 to 1920 of the person

 Emotions:
 between 0 and 100, except for valence (-100 and 100)